Cherubism: Treatment

 Because cherubism changes and improves over time, the treatment should be individually determined.
 Generally, moderate cases are watched until they subside or progress into the more severe range.
 Severe cases may require surgery to eliminate bulk cysts and fibrous growth of the maxilla and mandible.
+There are few reports in the medical literature in which the patients were treated with different medical drugs.
 Surgical bone grafting of the cranial facial bones may be successful on some patients.
 Surgery is preferred for patients aged 5 to 15.
 Special consideration should be taken when operating on the face to avoid the marginal mandibular branch as well as the zygomatic branch of the facial nerve.
 Unintentional damage to these nerves can decrease muscle strength in the face and mandible region.
 Orthodontic treatment is generally required to avoid permanent dental problems arising from malocclusive bite and misplaced permanent teeth that have not erupted.
 Orthodontic treatment may be used to erupt permanent teeth that have been unable to descend due to lesions and cysts being in their path of eruption.
 Patients with orbital issues of diplopia, eye proptosis, and visual loss will require ophthalmologic treatment.